thanos-io/thanos/docs/proposals-accepted/202304-query-path-tenancy.md

 ## How

+* Implement a mechanism to allow incoming requests to specify the tenant triggering the query using an HTTP header.
+This only needs to be configurable at the Query Frontend and Querier.
+  * This is needed in the Query Frontend because it needs per-tenant observability and configuration.
-* Implement a mechanism to allow incoming requests to specify the tenant being queried using an HTTP header.
-This applies to all components in the query path.
-We follow the example of Thanos Receive, which uses the `--receive.tenant-header="THANOS-TENANT"` flag to configure the tenant header, adapting its name to each component.
-So in the Querier, the flag name will be `--querier.tenant-header`, in the Store Gateway it'll be `--store.tenant-header`, and so on.
+* We follow the example of Thanos Receive, which uses the `--receive.tenant-header="THANOS-TENANT"` flag to configure the tenant header, adapting its name to each component.
+So in the Querier, the flag name will be `--querier.tenant-header="THANOS-TENANT` and in the Query Frontend it will be `--query-frontend.tenant-header="THANOS-TENANT"`.
+This ensures we have consistency across components and make adoption easier for those already using a custom header name in Receive or coming from other alternative tools, like Cortex.
 * The tenant header value from a given request should travel downstream to all the components being called, so that it can be added to their metrics, traces, and logs without requiring duplicated/extra work to re-parse the query.
-This also applies to gRPC calls.
+This applies to gRPC calls in a different fashion, where gRPC metadata should be used.
-* Implement a command line argument in the Querier component that will indicate with label name that should be used to enforce tenancy.
-Again, we follow the example of Thanos Receive, which uses the `--receive.tenant-label-name="tenant_id"` flag to achieve this, and adapt its name just as described on the first point (changing the `receive` part to `querier`).
-The default behavior, when the flag as an empty string as value, is to not identify tenants.
+  * In this case, the header name should be hardcoded and standardized between the components.
+* Implement a command line flag in the Querier component that will turn on the enforcement of a tenant label selector in queries.
+Name suggestion for the flag: `--querier.tenancy="false"`.
     * The label verification and enforcement should be done by reusing prom-label-proxy's [Enforce.EnforceMatchers](https://github.com/prometheus-community/prom-label-proxy/blob/main/injectproxy/enforce.go#L141).
 There's no reason to (re)implement something specific and special for Thanos.
   * This behavior should be implemented as part of the base logic of both the HTTP and gRPC query APIs, before the query is handed to the query engine.
 This allows users managing complex Querier trees can choose where they want this logic to be enabled.
+* Implement a command line flag in the Querier component that will indicate with label name that should be used to enforce tenancy.
+  * Following the example of Thanos Receive for consistency, and use `--query.tenant-label-name="tenant_id"` flag to identify the tenancy label.
 * Update metrics exported by the components in the query path to include the tenant label when it's available.
 * Implement a tenant selector in the Query Frontend UI, which should communicate the tenant to Query Frontend using the HTTP header.

+### TL;DR:

+Identifying and transporting tenant information between requests:

+* Happens in Query Frontend (optional component to help scale queries) and Querier.
+* Customizable header name for picking up the tenant of incoming queries.
+Use `THANOS-TENANT` as default value.
+Consistent with the behavior of Thanos Receive.
+* Hardcoded opinionated header to carry tenant information in internal communication between components, reducing configuration flags.
+* In gRPC requests propagate tenant identification using gRPC metadata.

+Enforcing tenancy label in queries:

+* Happens in Querier only.
+* Enabled by a single configuration flag if using default values for tenant label name and tenant header name.
+* Uses tenant identified through the header.
+* Enforces the presence of the configured tenant label name and matches with the identified tenant.
+Uses `tenant_id` as default label name.
+Consistent with the behavior of Thanos Receive.

 <figure>
 <img height="80%" src="../img/query-path-tenancy-proposal-diagram.svg" width="80%"/>